iwantmyname/blog/_posts/2014-09-16-ello-say-hello.md

 >
 >You are not a product.

-Ello is still in beta at the moment, but if you're already signed up, [please say hi](https://ello.co/iwantmyname)!
+Ello is still in beta, but if you're already signed up, [please say hi](https://ello.co/iwantmyname)!
 And if you need an invite, just drop us a line in [Twitter](https://twitter.com/iwantmyname).